Mical155/Mical155-Unit-03-assignment-DigitalPortfolio/Documentation/design/asset tables.md

 |---|---|---|---|---|
 | https://educwaac-my.sharepoint.com/:w:/r/personal/434879_edu_cwa_ac_uk/_layouts/15/Doc.aspx?sourcedoc=%7BBC495C24-0E91-4820-BD24-B7C9C32D26A5%7D&file=Mitchell%20CV.docx&action=default&mobileredirect=true&DefaultItemOpen=1&login_hint=434879%40edu.cwa.ac.uk&ct=1652708549136&wdOrigin=OFFICECOM-WEB.MAIN.EDGEWORTH&cid=5d31cade-27eb-40cf-8607-8e98cb3eb736  | My personal CV opening view  | N  | 813 x 825  | Will be the only image on the 'My Skills' section  |

 There is only one image in this asset table, I decided not to convert this section with another to make one asset table because the link for the source of this asset is very long.
 The asset is an image of the opening view of my CV which contains a full explanation of my skills and why they are my main skills.
 There is also a link within the text for this section that will take you to the actual word document of my CV.

+The CV will be used to explain my main skills and even some work experience that I hva eincluded in there, it will also showcase my past grades which I included on the CV.
+In summary, the CV includes a lot of valuable information that is very relevant to employers.

 ## Work experience section